As an Amazon Associate I earn from qualifying purchases. It helps me keep the website going. Thank you for your support.

 Method 2: Making Slab Plates with a Hump Mold

 A hump mold is also known as a drape mold.
 This is because the clay slab is draped over a mold and shaped around it.
-This is how I make hump mold slab plates…
+I made the following plate with a hump mold, and these are the steps I took…

 Step 1 – Making Your Slab and a Foot Ring